yidas/deployer-php-cli/README.md

 $ tar -zxvf deployer-php-cli.tar.gz
 ```

+> In addition, you can rename the unzipped folder by  `mkdir deployer-php-cli && tar -zxvf deployer-php-cli.tar.gz --strip-components 1 -C deployer-php-cli`

 #### Make Command

 To make a command for deployer, if the package folder is `deployer-php-cli` then create a symbol by following command: